krisnova/terraformctl/README.md

 This is an example of infrastructure as cloud native software.
 This repository is not intended to be used in production, but rather offers a starting point for people to start looking at what it would take to run infrastructure as software.

+More information can be found on my blog [here](http://www.nivenly.com/i-ran-terraform-in-kubernetes/)

 ## Running

 ### Environmental Variables